SchlossLab/severe-CDI/paper/paper.md

 (Quast et al. 2013) and taxonomy was assigned with a modified version of the Ribosomal Database Project reference sequences (v16) (Cole et al.
 2014).
-Sequences were clustered into *de novo* OTUs with the OptiClust algorithm in mothur (Westcott and Schloss 2017).
-Samples were rarefied to 5,000 sequences per sample, repeated 1,000 times for alpha and beta diversity analysis.
+Sequences were clustered into *de novo* OTUs with the OptiClust algorithm in mothur (Westcott and Schloss 2017), resulting in Samples were rarefied to 5,000 sequences per sample, repeated 1,000 times for alpha and beta diversity analysis.
 <!-- TODO supplementary figure with alpha and beta diversity & significance -->

 ## Defining CDI severity